Lucozade: Sponsorships

-Lucozade Sport is a major sponsor of events, teams and athletes in the UK and Ireland, including the Amateur Rowing Association (ARA), FA Premier League, FA Cup, England Rugby Football Union, England Football Team, the Republic Of Ireland Football Team, the London Marathon, Parkrun, Michael Owen, Steven Gerrard, Damien Duff, Ronan O'Gara and Ben Wynne.
+Lucozade Sport is a major sponsor of events, teams and athletes in the UK and Ireland, including the Amateur Rowing Association (ARA), FA Premier League, FA Cup, England Rugby Football Union, England Football Team, the Republic Of Ireland Football Team, the London Marathon, Parkrun, Michael Owen, Steven Gerrard and Damien Duff.

 The McLaren Formula One team was previously sponsored by Lucozade.
 The brand has also sponsored Jamaican sprinter Asafa Powell since he first broke the 100 m World Record in 2005.
 They honoured his Beijing Summer Olympics achievements with a small function in October 2008.

+Although soft drink representation in video games had appeared occasionally beforehand, the game Superfrog (originally released in 1993) featured Lucozade overtly, as a result of Lucozade sponsoring the game.
+Bottles of Lucozade are collectable power-ups which give the title character super powers.

 Collaborations

 In 2017, British fashion supplier Missguided was included in a campaign by Lucozade Zero.
 Coded cans were offered at booths in crowded areas that entitled drinkers to discounts on Missguided products.